TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

   <dd>Creates the copy of target array and replaces the elements by specified indexes.</dd>

   <dt><a href="https://github.com/TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/blob/master/CoreLibrary/Package/Documentation/Arrays/replaceArrayElementsByPredicates/replaceArrayElementsByPredicates.md">replaceArrayElementsByPredicates</a></dt>
-  <dd>Replaces array elements by one or more predicates, herewith the replacing could be mutable or not depending on dedicated property of named parameters object.</dd>
+  <dd>Replaces array elements by one or more predicates, herewith the replacing could be mutable or not depending on dedicated option.</dd>

 </dl>